telerik/ajax-docs/controls/grid/performance/grid-performance-optimizations.md

 7. You could use [RadAjaxManager]({%slug ajaxmanager/overview%}) controls to Ajax-ify the Grid instance and thus to receive partial updates from the service only for the Grid instance, not the whole page.

+8. It is important to test the performance only when debugging is disabled.
+Set `<compilation debug="false" />` in the web.config.
+When it is true, the MS AJAXdebugging code causes a severe performance hit on the client-side.
+The fact that most of the editor functionalities implemented in JavaScript, thus resulting in 10 times slower performance compared to native compiled code.

-8. Finally could use [RadCompression ]({%slug controls/radcompression%}) to compress the responce from the server in case of Ajax and service responses.
+9. Finally could use [RadCompression ]({%slug controls/radcompression%}) to compress the responce from the server in case of Ajax and service responses.

 ## Steps to optimize the server performance: